HTML Document: Skeleton

 <pre>

-Preformatted element. display exactly as it is typed, including all w h i t e space.
-By default, it also displays in a constant-width font.
+display exactly as it is typed, including all w h i t e space.

 List Elements